 "I'm doing well.
 And how are you?"

 "Good.
 I'm doing good," Jamie had no idea why he felt so nervous around Joan.
-She treated him with kindness and always seemed to be in a cheerful mood when they spoke, but something about her presence made him want to turn and hide until he was certain she was miles away.
+She treated him with kindness and always seemed to be in a cheerful mood; yet something about her presence made him want to hide in the back room until she was miles away.
 "What will you have today?"

 "My mother requested a marzipan cake.
-She said she put in the request a few days ago, I offered to pick it up for her."
+She said she put in the request a few days ago, I came to pick it up for her."

 He nodded for several seconds.
-"Uh, yes, as you wish," Jamie only now realized he couldn't remember where the marzipan cake was stored.
-Rather, he thought he knew, but he also didn't want to look like a fool in front of Joan.
-What kind of worker didn't know the layout of his relatively small shop?
-But he also couldn't ask Grandfather for the same reason-
+"Uh, yes, as you wish," There was a marzipan cake somewhere.
+At least, he thought so, but he also didn't want to look like a fool in front of Joan.
+What kind of worker didn't know the layout of his small shop?

 He whirled around to find the treat in question sitting on the shelf behind him, dusted with frosting and a smattering of strawberries.
-Jamie carefully lifted it and turned back to Joan's smiling face.
+Jamie carefully lifted it and handed it to Joan.
 "This is yours.
 Or, it will be once you pay for it."

 "Her mother already paid for it, Jamie."